Human9000-bit/Human9000-bit/README.md

 The Rewrite It In Rust (RIIR) enjoyer.
-Like to write cpu-bound tasks.
+I like to write cpu-bound tasks.

 Also I do possess the knowledge of Data Science, ML and LLM.